wannabeoysterfarmer/ethereum-org-website/src/content/developers/docs/smart-contracts/testing/index.md

 incomplete: true
 ---

+Testing is important to ensure that the program you write will work before uploading to the Ethereum mainnet, as it cannot be altered after that.

 ## Testing tools and libraries {#testing-tools-and-libraries}

 **Waffle -** **_A framework for advanced smart contract development and testing (based on ethers.js)._**